ginabeki/Conference-Website/README.md

 ## Conference-Website

-- This is a website for an Art Week event that contains all the program's itinerary including the speakers, partners, a snippet of previous events, and a little bit more about information to better help you engage more with the brand.
+- This is a website for an Art Week event that contains all the program's itinerary including the speakers, partners, a snippet of previous events, and a little bit more information to better help you engage more with the brand.
 ## Screenshot of the project

 <img src="./images/hero-shot.png">